Fused Deposition Modeling (FDM)

 - Wide range of materials.

-- Can be made in many Colours
+- Available in many colours.

-- Production time is less
+- Production time is shorter.

 Limitations

-- Not recommended for high quality parts or precision parts.
+- Not recommended for high-quality parts or precision parts.

-- Most materials cannot be used for high strength applications.
+- Most materials cannot be used for high-strength applications.

 Ready to Start Your Project?